Andrew-Chen-Wang/Andrew-Chen-Wang/README.md

 This is my public GitHub account where I host personal, public projects and WIP hobbies.

-I've had a lot of fun learning web applications, security, ML, DevOps, databases, and caches in the past few months on this account.
+I've had a lot of fun learning web + mobile applications, security, ML, DevOps, databases, and caches in the past few months on this account.
 I work a lot in Django and am currently trying to pioneer native Django for websockets through [cookiecutter-django](https://github.com/pydanny/cookiecutter-django).